-IMAIXMapping Translates a pair of KeySymbol and State parameters to a string and returns a
+IMAIXMapping Translates a pair of KeySymbol and State parameters to a string and returns a pointer to that string.

 IMAuxCreate Tells the application program to create an auxiliary area.

 IMAuxDestroy Notifies the callback to destroy any knowledge of the auxiliary area.